hkim07/extract_misinformation_candidate_tweets/README.md

 1) Download public tweets that satisfying a query comprising context-specific keywords by using the `twint` library.
 - Credit: jomorrcode - https://github.com/twintproject/twint/issues/604
 - I put the code written by jomorrcode as `crawl.py`
-- `crawl.py` contains a query to collect tweets that were written in English and posted during the three month of 2020.
+- `crawl.py` is for collecting tweets (in English) that were matched with the query and posted during the three month of 2020.
     * This file returns `{start date}_{end date}.csv`.
     * You can change the query depending on your interest.